MohammedAsimShariff/Coffee-Sales-Project-using-Excel/README.md

 # Coffee Sales Dashboard

-The coffee sales dashboard in Excel offers a comprehensive analysis of coffee sales data, providing valuable insights for decision-making.
+The coffee sales dashboard in Excel offers the analysis of coffee sales data by creating a dashboard and pivot tables, providing valuable insights for decision-making.

 The dashboard includes several key visualizations: